If you want to learn how to play jazz, you will need to learn jazz standards. Period.

 8. “Doxy” by Sonny Rollins – Miles Davis with Sonny Rollins (1954)

 Doxy is a simple song in Bb.
-Though Sonny Rollins wrote the melody, the chords originated from Bob Carleton’s 16-bar song “Ja-Da,” making this tune a contrafact.
+Though Sonny Rollins wrote the melody, the chords were originally written for Bob Carleton’s 16-bar song “Ja-Da,” making this tune a contrafact.

 This jazz tune is made up entirely of dominant chords and is a great vehicle to practice using the blues scale, the minor pentatonic scale, the Mixolydian scale, and various other jazz scales.

-A Night at the Village Vanguard (1957) has another version you should check out!
+A Night at the Village Vanguard (1957) has another version jazz fans should check out!

 9. “Fly Me to the Moon” or “In Other Words” by Bart Howard (1954)